AKnodel/Research-Chatbot/README.md

 1. Clone this repository.
 2. Install the required packages by running `pip install -r requirements.txt`.
-3. Create a `.env` file with your OpenAI API key (or other relevant environment variables).
+3. Create a `.env` file with your OpenAI API key.

 ## Usage

-1. Start the app by running `streamlit run your_script_name.py`.
+1. Start the app by running `streamlit run main.py`.
 2. Input the URLs of the news articles you want to analyze.
 3. Click the "Process URLs" button to begin the analysis.
 4. Enter your questions in the input box and receive answers with sources.